VirgilLungu27/udemy/readme.md

 Made as part of an Udemy course.

-This project showcases a movie app created with CSS and the MovieDB API.
+THis project showcases the creation of a background slider. o